lineafab/archive-coding-imd/README.md

 As the reliability of Microforms will never change, they are used by all kinds of libraries and archives as the best way to keep a hard copy of every document, and ensure they are never lost.
 Although they cannot be moved or shared in the same way as a digital file, they are completely full proof and will stand easily stand the test of time.

-<a name="2.1.2"></a>
-### The history of microfiche and its use
-The history of microfilm starts around the same time as the invention of photography.
-John Benjamin Dancer was one of the first to produce microphotographs in 1839, where he achieved a reduction ratio of 160:1.
-Throughout his life dancer perfected his microfilm results, and by 1853 he was successfully selling microphotographs as slides which could be viewed with a microscope.
-Throughout the rest of the century the science of microfilm continued to develop, as more people began to see new applications for the practice.
-One of its first real uses came during the Franco-Prussian war, where they were used to send messages to and from the front lines using pigeon carriers who could only carry large documents using microfilm.

-Carl O. Carlson invented microfiche.

-In 1961, Carlson' an employee of the National Cash Register Company in Dayton, Ohio invented microfiche.

 <a name="2.1.3"></a>
 ### My uses of the microfiche